George Abrán Gonzales

 George Abrán Gonzales (January 5, 1938 – March 24, 2015) was an American politician, musician, and broadcaster who served as the mayor of Santa Fe, New Mexico, from 1968 to 1972.
 Gonzales, who was 30 years old at the time of the 1968 mayoral election, became the youngest mayor in Santa Fe's history.
 Gonzales is the father of Santa Fe's 42nd mayor, Javier Gonzales, who served from 2014 to 2018.

 Early life and education

-George Gonzales was born to Porfiria and Alenjandro Gonzales in his family's home on Agua Fría Street in Santa Fe on January 5, 1938.
+George Gonzales was born to Porfiria and Alejandro Gonzales in his family's home on Agua Fría Street in Santa Fe on January 5, 1938.
 He was raised in the Agua Fria neighborhood.
 He became a musician and singer during his teens, performing traditional Spanish language songs as part of a musical trio with Albert Sanchez and Ernest Sanchez.
 The trio placed second in the "Lucky Strike Hour" competition, which was held in Las Vegas, Nevada.
 Gonzales, who was known for his baritone singing voice and guitar, later recorded several albums during his life.

 Gonzales, who received the highest award at the State Spanish Elocution Competition, was elected Senior class president at Santa Fe High School.

 He attended the College of Santa Fe and served in the Army National Guard after high school.